 Common (Indian) Myna birds

 Common myna birds (also called Indian Myna birds) were introduced to Australia from Asia to control caterpillars and other insects.
 They are widespread across eastern Australia.
-They are often viewed as a social nuisance, as they can have noisy communal roots, favour nesting in roofs of houses and can fowl outdoor eating areas.
+They are often viewed as a social nuisance, as they can nest in roofs of houses and buildings, fowl outdoor eating areas and have noisy communal roosts.